KonradHoeffner/rickview/README.md

 ### Toolchain
 The "hdt" feature, which is enabled by default, requires the nightly toolchain.
-Due to an [issue with a dependency of that feature](https://github.com/rust-lang/packed_simd/issues/359), nightly rust 1.77.0 (2023-01-31) is currently highest supported version.

 ## Configure
 Default configuration is stored in `data/default.toml`, which you can override with a custom `data/config.toml` or environment variables.